+When the change of Allowed NSSAI is triggered by UE-initiated procedures (i.e. UE Registration, UE-initiated Deregistration, NSSAA during UE Registration), the AMF checkes whether the access type over which the UE sends a request message is specified for the S-NSSAI subject to NSAC, and triggers interaction with NSACF if the access type is specified for the S-NSSAI subject to NSAC.

+When the change of Allowed NSSAI is triggered by network-initiated procedures (i.e. Network-initiated Deregistration, AAA server triggered NSSAA, AAA server triggered NSSAA revocation and UE Configuration Update procedure), the AMF checkes whether the access type for which the change of Allowed NSSAI is applied is specified for the S-NSSAI subject to NSAC, and triggers interation with NSACF if the access type is specified for the S-NSSAI subject to NSAC.

 The UE may register or deregister for an S-NSSAI via 3GPP access and/or non-3GPP access as described in clause 5.15.5.2.1.
+The Allowed NSSAI for the access type may change while the UE is registering to a network.
 The AMF provides the Access Type to the NSACF when triggering a request to increase or decrease the number of UEs.
 The NSACF takes Access Type into account for increasing and decreasing the number of UEs per network slice.
 The NSACF stores UE ID with the associated one or more Access Type(s), i.e. the NSACF is able to add or remove a registration for the UE ID for each Access Type.